svalaskevicius/accountTransferExample/README.md

 ### Why the 3rd step to complete transaction?

-You'll notice that after the target account has been credited, the source account completes the transaction - is this not too much for a simple transfer?
+You'll notice that after the target account has been credited, the source account completes the transaction (there is an event for this) - is this not too much for a simple transfer?

 Because we cannot lock both Accounts at the same time, there are no consistency guarantees that the debited amount has been credited (e.g. in case of network issues or a system crash during the transaction).

-Knowing a list of started, but not completed transactions is useful in reconciliation process.
+Knowing a list of started, but not completed transactions is useful in a reconciliation process.

 ## Further improvements